- Britain’s FIA-sanctioned Formula 4 series unveils inaugural Scholarship prize worth over £35,000 plus dedicated assessment day at Silverstone.

 Drivers must possess an International Karting C license as a minimum requirement to participate, with the test also open to those aged 14 years old and above.
-Drivers who have previously entered a race in the series are not eligible.
+Drivers who have previously entered more than three races in the series are not eligible.

 To apply for the scholarship, please fill in the application form and, if successful, one of our teams will be in contact.